open-telemetry/opentelemetry-ebpf-profiler/design-docs/159-collector-api/README.md

 receiver.
 See [PR #87](https://github.com/open-telemetry/opentelemetry-ebpf-profiler/pull/87)

-We also intend to provide a collector distribution that will provide the agent, which most folks will want to use.
+We also intend to provide a collector distribution that will bundle the agent, which most folks will want to use.

 Some specific use cases may want to build their own distributions though.
 In